ncsurobotics/srv/README.md

 better gaurentees, while still being able to interoperate seamlessly with Java.
 As a JVM language, Scala gets all of the myriad benifits of
-Java: portability, the Gradle build system, a garbage collector, an [ide](https://www.jetbrains.com/idea/), and a [familiar documentation style.](https://docs.scala-lang.org/style/scaladoc.html) What’s more, Scala cuts down on the verbosity of Java and removes the pants oriented clothing issue, helping users to define the problem in terms of itself instead of in terms of objects.
+Java: portability, the Gradle build system, a garbage collector, an [ide](https://www.jetbrains.com/idea/), annotations processors, and a [familiar documentation style.](https://docs.scala-lang.org/style/scaladoc.html) What’s more, Scala cuts down on the verbosity of Java and removes the *pants oriented clothing* issue, helping users to define the problem in terms of itself instead of in terms of objects.

 On a less technical side of things, Scala is [the second most paid